Ciges/puppet-nginx/README.md

 The servers on 192.168.56.10 and 192.168.56.11 are both puppet nodes on my local network, the first one in *"production"* environment and the second one in *"test"* with instances configured to listen on 8090 port.
 The third IP address is from a VPS on Internet hosting www.ciges.net.

+The directive *ip_hash*, commented for testing the health check, allows to send the request from the same client to the same destination server, which allows the use of sessions, needed in a real scenario.

+Once running we could see how the load balancer works reading the contents of the log */var/log/nginx/cigesnet_lb.access.log*.